robinrodricks/FluentListView/README.md

 Different flavours of FluentListView for different purposes
 ---------------------------------------------------------------------------------------------------------------------------------------------------------

-An FluentListView is the plain vanilla version of the control.
+A FluentListView is the plain vanilla version of the control.
 It accepts a list of model objects, and builds the control from those model objects.

-A DataListView is a data bindable version of an FluentListView.
+A DataListView is a data bindable version of a FluentListView.
 Give it a data source, and it automatically keep itself in sync with the data source, propagating changes to and fro.
 It will even create the columns of the list view for you, if you don’t want to do it yourself.

-A FastFluentListView is a faster version of an FluentListView.
+A FastFluentListView is a faster version of a FluentListView.
 Typically, it can build a list of 10,000 objects in less than 0.1 seconds.

 A VirtualFluentListView does not require a list of model objects.
 Instead, it asks for model objects as it requires them.
 In this way, it can support an unlimited number of rows.
 Most simply, a VirtualFluentListView can be given a RowGetter delegate, which is called when the list needs to display a particular model object.
 This gives a functional, but limited ListView.
 It’s better to implement the IVirtualListDataSource interface to give a fully functional virtual ListView.